GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

   - -operation \*\* Required (create, start, stop, delete, collect, createemptyfile, help)
   - -instanceType \*\* Required (default, named)
   - -namedInstanceName \*\* Required if instanceType is "named" (should be the instance name without the server name)
+  - -sampleDuration \*\* The number of intervals that perfmon sample will run defaults to 1152 (10 minute samples for 8 days)
+  - -sampleInterval \*\* The interval that perfmon sample will run defaults to 600 (every 10 minutes)

 To create and start the perfmon collection:

         For a default instance:
-            manageSQLServerPerfmonDataset.bat -operation create -instanceType default
+            manageSQLServerPerfmonDataset.bat -operation create -instanceType default -sampleDuration [number of intervals to sample] -sampleInterval [frequency of sample intervals in seconds]

         For a named instance:
-            manageSQLServerPerfmonDataset.bat -operation create -instanceType named -namedInstanceName [instance name]
+            manageSQLServerPerfmonDataset.bat -operation create -instanceType named -namedInstanceName [instance name] -sampleDuration [number of intervals to sample] -sampleInterval [frequency of sample intervals in seconds]

-The script will create a permon data set that will collect the above metrics at a 1 minute interval for 8 days.
+The script will create a permon data set that will collect the above metrics at a 10 minute intervals for 8 days.
 The dataset will automatically stop after 8 days of collection.
 To get the most accurate statistics, it would be good to have this collection run over the busiest time for the server.

 <br/>